google/WebFundamentals/src/content/en/updates/2017/04/headless-chrome.md

 don't need a visible UI shell.
 For example, you may want to run some tests against a real web page, create a PDF of it, or just inspect how the browser renders an URL.

-Caution: Headless mode is available on Mac and Linux in **Chrome 59**.
+Note: Headless mode has been available on Mac and Linux since **Chrome 59**.
 [Windows support](https://bugs.chromium.org/p/chromium/issues/detail?id=686608)
 came in Chrome 60.
-To check what version of Chrome you have, open `chrome://version`.

 ## Starting Headless (CLI) {: #cli }